-Coimbra is a riverfront city about halfway between Porto and Lisbon, making it a popular stop when traveling between the two cities.
+Coimbra is a riverfront city in Portugal about halfway between Porto and Lisbon, making it a popular stop when traveling between the two cities.
 The best method of transportation really depends on your travel preferences, your budget, and your available time.
 In general, driving or taking the train are the best bets.

 Guided Tours of Coimbra

 Coimbra makes for a good day trip from Lisbon as it's only two hours away.
 If you opt to do this, look into taking a guided tour as the expert can give you local tips and tidbits about the history of Coimbra's medieval old town.
 If your tour includes round-trip transportation, it will cost more than booking a Viator tour of Coimbra that's just within the city limits and does not include transfers to/from Lisbon.

 Travel Between Lisbon and Coimbra by Train